liuly0322/ICS_LabA_Framework_Draft/docs/Lab_A.md

 ## Assignment

-- The correct code will get 95% of the marks for this experiment.
+- The correct code will get you 95% of the marks for this experiment.
-- Report accounts for 5% of the score.
+- Report accounts for the rest 5%.

 You only need to hand in your report renamed `PB21xxxxxx_姓名_labA.pdf`.